Links list - 2022-06-25

 OOMKilled (exit code 137) occur when K8s pods are killed because they use more memory than their limits.
 Learn how to resolve the error.

-Converting floats to integer
+Converting floats to integer Link to heading

 A deep dive about converting floats to integer in the fastest way possible.
 Integeresting read, especially if you aren’t familiar about how floats work.